fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 Currently the font family of our application is set to <i>System</i> in the theme configuration located in the <i>theme.js</i> file.
 Instead of the <i>System</i> font, use a platform specific [Sans-serif](https://en.wikipedia.org/wiki/Sans-serif) font.
 In the Android platform use the <i>Ubuntu</i> font and in the iOS platform use the <i>Arial</i> font.
 The default font can be <i>System</i>.

+This was the last exercise in this section.
+It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fs-react-native-2020).
+Note that exercises in this section should be submitted to the part 2 in the exercise submission system.
 </div>